 Hoenlein says much American media has been devoted to the plight of the Palestinians during Operation Protective Edge because, “blood gets attention.
 Gore gets attention… This is a price I’m willing to pay for Israel to be safe.”

 “The time for memorials to the Jewish people is over.
 I want a safe and vibrant Jewish state and people,” said Hoenlein.

 The Conference of Presidents came to Israel on an ad hoc mission “to experience what the people of Israel experience everyday.”
-Members are party to briefings Tuesday and Wednesday at the Knesset with top politicians, including president-elect Ruby Rivlin who thanked the mission profusely for its presence.
+Members are party to all-day briefings at the Knesset with top politicians, including president-elect Ruby Rivlin who thanked the mission profusely for its presence.

 Hoenlein credits his organization with raising pro-Israel awareness among high profile celebrities and politicians in the US.

 “It’s a man bites dog situation,” say Hoenlein, explaining positive items are rarely news.

 Americans, say Hoenlein, are used to viewing the news through a distorted image in which the arsonists are the victims, and the firefighters are not heroes.

 The one-sided acceptance today of the ceasefire agreement is an important indication of Israel’s intentions, says Hoenlein.